Sacraments

 Anointing of the Sick

-This healing sacrament is intended to strengthen those tried by illness or facing hospital treatment or surgery.
+This Sacrament of Anointing is intended to strengthen those tried by illness, or facing hospital treatment, surgery, etc.

-Anointing is often received in hospital but Chaplains will also give it to those in need in the Cathedral or during a home visit.
+Anointing is often received in hospital but Chaplains will also administer the Sacrament to those in need, in the Cathedral and during a home visits.

 Sacraments of Service